 Consistent and punctual class attendance is expected.
-At the beginning of the semester, students will be able to choose, by majority vote, between two attendance policies on the syllabus quiz.
+Students will be able to choose, by majority vote, between two attendance policies on the syllabus quiz.
 The policy that receives the most votes will stand for the semester.

 Option 1: Attendance is mandatory and worth 5% of the overall course grade.
 Class meetings will be recorded and made available to students on Canvas.
 If a class recording fails (or is overlooked), PowerPoints will be provided on Canvas.
 PowerPoints will be made available for all guest lectures.
 PowerPoints will not be provided if recording is possible.